C3-PRO/c3-pro-consumer/README.md

 *The symmetric BASE algorithm used to encrypt and decrypt resources*

     app.security.secretkey.basealgorithm=AES

 *The key size in bytes of the random symmetric key*

     app.security.secretkey.size=16

 *The private key file name*

     app.security.privatekey.filename=private-c3pro.der

-*The private key base path name*
-*The complete path where will be 'app.security.privatekey.basepath'/pkey_id/'app.security.privatekey.filename'* *where pkey_id is the key id*
+*The private key base path name.
+The complete path where will be 'app.security.privatekey.basepath'/pkey_id/'app.security.privatekey.filename' where pkey_id is the key id*

     app.security.privatekey.basepath=/home/vagrant/.c3pro/

-### End point and connection information to the running fhir compliant instance.
+### End point and connection information of the running fhir compliant instance to store the resources.
 In this case, the i2b2 fhir cell ###

 *The host name*

     app.host.fhir.i2b2=127.0.0.1

 *The end point pattern.
-The %s will be replaced by the corresponding fhir version* *For instance, if the version received in the queue message is 1.0.2, under the above settings the end point will be:*
+The %s will be replaced by the corresponding fhir version.
+For instance, if the version received in the queue message is 1.0.2, under the above settings the end point will be: /fhir-i2b2/1.0.2/fhir*
-*/fhir-i2b2/1.0.2/fhir*

     app.endpoint.fhir.i2b2.root=/fhir-i2b2/%s/fhir